omnissa-archive/replay-app-for-tvos/README.md

 ### Application Management

 - Enterprise developed applications can now be managed for tvOS and be downloaded and installed automatically on enrollment.
-Replay application can hence be effectively managed using VMware AirWatch to transform a display to true Digital Signage
+Replay application can hence be effectively managed using Omnissa AirWatch to transform a display to true Digital Signage

 ### Configuration Policies